carbon-language/carbon-lang/docs/design/generics/details.md

 ## Interface requiring other interfaces

-Some interfaces will depend on other interfaces being implemented for the same type.
+Some interfaces depend on other interfaces being implemented for the same type.
 For example, in C++,
 [the `Container` concept](https://en.cppreference.com/w/cpp/named_req/Container#Other_requirements)
 requires all containers to also satisfy the requirements of `DefaultConstructible`, `CopyConstructible`, `Eq`, and `Swappable`.
 This is